VOICES UNITED

 WORKSHOP

-The workshop will take place at Manassas Baptist Church.
+The workshop will take place at Grace United Methodist Church, 9750 Wellington Road, Manassas.
 Wear comfortable clothes and shoes.
 Bring a mask if preferred, your music, pencil for marking music, and a water bottle.
 Snacks will be provided.
 Please do not wear perfume/cologne or scented body lotions; some singers may have allergies.

 CONCERT

-The Voices United Concert will be held Saturday March 16, 2024 at 7:30 PM at the Hylton Performing Arts Center.
+The Voices United Concert will be held Saturday March 21, 2026 at 7:30 PM at the Hylton Performing Arts Center.
 Singers will have a dress rehearsal prior to the concert (call time 6:00 PM).
 The Manassas Chorale will perform the first half of the concert, followed by the Voices United Festival Choir.
-The two choirs will combine for a final number directed by the guest clinician.
+The two choirs will combine for two songs directed by the guest clinician.
 The concert is open to the public.
 Tickets are available via the Hylton Box Office.
-Registered singers do NOT need a ticket
+Registered singers do NOT need a ticket.

 ATTIRE